ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-repeater-mini/overview.md

 The **WisMesh Repeater Mini** is the ready-to-use Meshtastic repeater, designed to enlarge the range of the Meshtastic LoRa Mesh network.

-The combination of a WisBlock Meshtastic Starter Kit, 3200&nbsp;mAh battery, and a Unify Enclosure with Solar Panel allow deployment in areas with no permanent power supply.
+The combination of a WisBlock Meshtastic Starter Kit, 3200 mAh battery, and a Unify Enclosure with Solar Panel allow deployment in areas with no permanent power supply.

 Make sure your network is always on with the WisMesh Repeater.
 This Meshtastic solar-powered repeater comes in a waterproof enclosure with a high-performance built-in antenna, making it deployable anywhere regardless of power availability or weather conditions.